 Language Skills:

-Ability to communicate verbally and in writing fluently in English.
-Preference may be given to applicants fluent in English and Spanish.
-Ability ly present information and respond effectively to questions in one-on-one, small and large group situations to students and other school staff.
+Ability to communicate fluently verbally and in writing in English and Spanish.
+Ability to present information and respond effectively to questions in one-on-one, small and large group situations to students and other school staff.
 Ability to read and interpret documents such as safety rules, operating and maintenance instructions, procedure manuals, and governmental regulations.
 Ability to write routine reports and correspondence.

 Mathematical Skills: